star-uma/HoruRefactoring/README.md

 # HoruRefactoring

-Refactoring of the **Horu** robot control system — migrating from Simulink + Arduino IDE to a fully version-controlled Python + VS Code environment.
+Refactoring of the **OLD Horu** robot control system — migrating from Simulink + Arduino IDE to a fully version-controlled Python + VS Code environment.

 ## What is Horu?